eXascaleInfolab/TSM-Bench/datasets/README.md

 ## Datasets Building

-We provide a script to download the datasets and decompressing them
+Due to size limitations, we upload only D1 in a compressed format.
+To download the two datasets as a csv format, run the following building script:

 - Build Dataset 1 (takes ~ 10 mins)